Bioconductor/GoogleGenomics/README.rst

 Goals
 ~~~~~
-* Provide an R library that hooks up the Genomics APIs to all of the other
+* Provide an R package that hooks up the Genomics APIs to all of the other
   great existing R tools for biology.
-This library should be consumable by
+This package should be consumable by
   R developers.
 * In addition, for non-developers, provide many Read and Variant analysis
   samples that can easily be run on API data without requiring a lot of prior